akka/akka/akka-docs/rst/java/remoting-artery.rst

 .. note::

   This page describes the experimental remoting subsystem, codenamed *Artery* that will eventually replace the old remoting implementation.
-For the current stable remoting system please refer to :ref:`remoting-scala`.
+For the current stable remoting system please refer to :ref:`remoting-java`.

 Remoting enables Actor systems on different hosts or JVMs to communicate with each other.
 By enabling remoting the system will start listening on a provided network address and also gains the ability to connect to other